top of page

 Where is the schedule of activities?

 As we get closer to each event and our DJs, presenters, and teachers are confirmed, we post a schedule on the schedule page.
-Soon you will be able to find our Summer Dance Camp schedule here.
-Until then, you may see last year's schedule, which will give you a general idea of the usual offerings at Dance Camp.
+If it's not there already, soon you will be able to find our Summer Dance Camp schedule here.
+Until this year's schedule is posted, you may see last year's schedule, which will give you a general idea of the usual offerings at Dance Camp.

 Are there any forms I need to sign?